 Again, this is a USA Cycling sanctioned race.
 The rules may be accessed at this following link: https://www.usacycling.org/resources/rulebook

 No. This race is self-supported.
 No neutral support.
 Choose your equipment wisely.
-We will have some tubes and pumps at each of the four aid stations on the course.
+We will have pumps available at each of aid stations on the course.
 Otherwise, you are on your own.

 The course will be open to general traffic, including Jeeps and ATVs, so please be aware that you will not have the course to yourself.
 That being said, because the race will start early, the amount of traffic will be reduced.
 Many off-road vehicles will go down to Ouray or Silverton for lunch, which means that by the time you are making your way down from Engineer Pass (around mile 30) you will not encounter heavy traffic.
 We are encouraging spectators to stay off the course throughout the race.
 If you wish to watch from a great vantage point on the course, please try to stay there until all racers have passed before making your way back to town for the finish.